1730 conclave

-The 1730 papal conclave elected Pope Clement XII as the successor to Pope Benedict XIII.
+The 1730 papal conclave was called upon the death of Pope Benedict XIII.
+It began on 5 March 1730 and ended on 12 July that year with the election of Cardinal Lorenzo Corsini as Pope Clement XII.

 Background

 Pope Benedict XIII died on February 21, 1730, at the age of eighty-one.
 The conclave which followed is considered to be the longest and most corrupt of the 18th century.
 The conclave opened on March 5 with thirty cardinals, but the numbers increased as more began to arrive.
 None of the Portuguese Cardinals were in attendance, apparently due to friction between Rome and Lisbon.
 There were fifty-six cardinals present.
-At some point in the four-month long ordeal, at least half had been proposed.
+At some point in the four-month long ordeal, at least half of them had been proposed as candidates for election.

 Factions

 One voting bloc was made up of twelve cardinals who had been appointed by Benedict XIII, but this group had no clear leader.
 A second group was made up of cardinals appointed by Pope Alexander VIII.
 Politically, they were allied with the French party, which represented the interests of Louis XV.

-The Imperial party were all subjects of the Austrian Emperor.
+The Imperial party were all subjects of the Holy Roman Emperor.
 This group included Cardinal Gianantonio Davia, a former papal nuncio to Vienna under salary from the imperial court.
 The Spanish party suffered from internal dissension, but was broadly allied with the Emperor.

-There were also a Savoyard contingent representing Victor Amadeus II of Savoy, King of Sardinia; and the Zelanti, who opposed all secular interference.
+There were also a Savoyard contingent representing Victor Amadeus II of Savoy, King of Sardinia; and the zelanti, who opposed all secular interference.
 In addition, the Florentine House of Medici was using financial enticements to forward their candidate, Lorenzo Corsini.

 None of the factions were sufficiently large enough to bring a successful vote for their respective candidates.